Scrapsy/roll20-charactersheets/README.md

 Created for Mutant - Undergångens Arvtagare (2001).
 Based on the official sheets.

+#### Pathfinder 1 - Kingmaker Army

+Created specifically for the armies without player or kingdom information.
+Based of the official notes.

 #### Unknown Armies

 Created for Unknown Armies (3rd edition).
 Has support for the flipflop mechanic.